jhallen/vivado_setup/README.md

                                  - Hardware wrapper derived from .hdf Not checked in. sdk/foo_bsp/             - BSP derived from wrapper.
 Not checked in. sdk/.metadata            - Eclipse workspace crap.
 Not checked in.

+It is important to understand some issues with the XSDK:

+* When you start it with the -hwspec option (as it is when you "Launch SDK" from Vivado), there is a very high chance that it will import the hdf as a new design wrapper project instead of updating your existing one.

+* Then if you do end up with multiple design wrapper projects, it will be unclear which one is being referenced by the BSP project.
+The "system.mss" within the BSP shows it, but will you remember to look?
+Chances are high that you will compile the code with the old hardware.

+* Related things are broken.
+For example, you can right-click on an applicaiton project for "Change Referenced BSP", but it's broken- the window comes up blank.